DRPproton/mlops/README.md

 ### Target audience

 Data scientists and ML engineers.
-Also software engineers and data engineers interested in learning about putting ML in production.
+Also software engineers and data engineers that are interested in learning about putting ML in production.

 ### Pre-requisites

 * Python
 * Docker
 * Being comfortable with the command line
-* Prior exposure to machine learning (at work or from other courses, e.g. from [ML Zoomcamp](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp))
+* Prior exposure to machine learning
 * Prior programming experience (at least 1+ year)

 ## Syllabus